jgneff/openjdk/README.md

 1. as a confined set of programs that include all of their dependencies, or
 2. as an unconfined suite of software forming a complete Java Platform.

 The first method should work on any Linux system, but the programs can access only non-hidden files owned by the user in the user's home directory.
-See the **Confined** section below for details.
+See the **Confined Usage** section below for details.

 The second method runs with traditional file access, but the programs require a system with Linux kernel version 3.2.0 or later and GNU C library version 2.27 or later.
 Those versions of the kernel and C library are found, for example, in Ubuntu 18.04 LTS, Fedora 28, or later releases.
-See the **Unconfined** section below for details.
+See the **Unconfined Usage** section below for details.

-### Confined
+### Confined Usage

 When you run the OpenJDK commands with the prefix `openjdk`, the programs run strictly confined and use only the supporting libraries contained in the Snap package.
 The package defines the following commands for each of the corresponding JDK tools: